apiflask/apiflask/docs/comparison.md

 - For the web part, FastAPI builds on top of Starlette, while APIFlask builts on top of Flask.
-- For the data part (serialization/deserialization, OpenAPI support), FastAPI relies on Pydantic, while APIFlask uses marshmallow-code projects (Marshmallow, Webargs, APISpec).
+- For the data part (serialization/deserialization, OpenAPI support), FastAPI relies on Pydantic, while APIFlask uses marshmallow-code projects (marshmallow, webargs, apispec).
 - APIFlask builds on top of Flask, so it's compatible with Flask extensions.
 - FastAPI support async.
 APIFlask will have the basic async support with Flask 2.0.
 - APIFlask provides more decorators to help organize things better.